-We have begun patient tests of an early prototype bionic eye device with 24 electrodes.
-These tests involve three people with retinitis pigmentosa who were implanted with the devices in 2012.
-These patients are participating in tests in Melbourne to help researchers learn about how the brain interprets stimulation of the implant.
+We have completed tests of an early prototype bionic eye device with 24 electrodes.
+These tests involved three people with retinitis pigmentosa who were implanted with the devices in 2012.
+These patients participated in tests in Melbourne to help researchers learn about how the brain interprets stimulation of the implant.

-In our next round of patient tests (subject to funding) we will be testing a full Wide-View bionic eye prototype.
+In our next round of patient tests we will be testing a fully implantable prototype.
 To participate in these tests we are specifically seeking people who:

 - have retinitis pigmentosa